PART 29: GROWING PAINS

 “Help by being quiet,” Luci proposed.

 Luci almost responded, ‘yes, you’re very trying’, but she bit her tongue before the words could come out.
 Things had been easier last month, with Carrie making verbal attacks and literally smacking people upside the head.
-Luci had years of experience in defending against such things.
+Luci had years of experience in defending against aggression.

 “Carrie, there really isn’t much more to be done at this point,” Frank chimed in.
 “After Luci makes these final modifications, we’ll be set to go.”